Liveringa: History

 The Kimberley Pastoral Company was formed in 1881 and won the lottery to acquire the leasehold for the area of land.
 The syndicate consisted of William Marmion, M. C. Davies, brothers George and William Silas Pearse, and Robert Frederick Sholl, with brothers William and John McLarty as minor shareholders.
 The vessel Amur was chartered to take A. Cornish and the McLarty brothers along with sheep, horses, cattle and provisions from Fremantle to King Sound.
 Upon landing, the stock were driven to Yeeda Creek for fresh water before continuing inland to set up camp at Liveringa.
 The first homestead, shearing shed, woolshed and storeroom were constructed between 1886 and 1888.
 The homestead and outbuildings were constructed under the supervision of John McLarty the inaugural manager of the property.
 The buildings were situated on a knoll with a view over a billabong and the Fitzroy River.
 The original homestead was made of bush timbers and corrugated iron and was demolished in 1908 by the third manager of Liveringa, Percy Rose, who was building a new one.
 The new homestead was constructed of local sandstone.

+While at Liveringa Rose fathered a child, Yoolya, with Wadadarl (also known as Brumby) around the time of his first arrival.
+Likely seeing this as a threat to his position as not only the manager, but also as an honouary protector of Aborigines and Justice of the peace, he paid the station overseer Walter Fraser £500 to be the guardian of him.

 In 1911 the station was carrying a flock of 98,000 sheep and yielded a clip of 1419 bales of wool.

 The property and surrounding areas were severely flooded in 1914, and again in 1938 resulting in the death of a former jockey, William Skinner, who drowned in the flooded Nerrima River.

+Kim Rose, the nephew of Percy Rose, was appointed manager at Liveringa in 1930; Rose was a director of the Kimberley Pastoral company that owned the property.Later the same year a freak deluge of rain left 210000 acre of land underwater and drowned 30,000 sheep.
+In 1940, during his management he asked Yoolya to return and he was made head stockman.
+He remained in this role until the early 1960s when an injury to his arm meant that he could no longer undertake the work of a stockman.